Below are answers to some of the most-asked questions about wind energy and the Desert Vine Wind Project.

 The Desert Vine Wind Project has been under consideration by Repsol Renewables North America since 2020 and is still early in the project development phase.
 Since then, the developer has been diligently studying the environmental resources within the area, collecting wind data from three separate data collection devices, and having preliminary discussions with potential landowners and members of the community.

 The Desert Vine Wind Project will provide numerous benefits to all of Cochise County.
-Desert Vine Wind represents a total capital investment of up to $350 million, which will result in a significant increase in the County’s taxable property base.
-The project will benefit the County by generating approximately $11.6 million in new property tax revenues while also creating jobs and increasing demand for local businesses.
+Desert Vine Wind represents a total capital investment of up to $380 million, which will result in a significant increase in the County’s taxable property base.
+The project will benefit the County by generating approximately $25.8 million in new property tax revenues while also creating jobs and increasing demand for local businesses.

-During construction, the Desert Vine Wind Project will contribute more than $200,000 in sales tax revenue to Cochise County while supporting up to 190 construction jobs during peak construction.
+During construction, the Desert Vine Wind Project will contribute more than $375,000 in sales tax revenue to Cochise County while supporting up to 190 construction jobs during peak construction.
 These construction workers will drive local economic development through increased demand for supply chain businesses, hospitality services, equipment rentals, and other local businesses.
 Once operational, the project will generate up to 6 permanent jobs, which provide well-paying opportunities for families to work and remain in the communities surrounding the project.

 The Desert Vine Wind Project will be located entirely on State-owned land currently managed for cattle grazing.
-The area of study shown on the project map will be shrink-wrapped around the project design; it is anticipated that project infrastructure will occupy a few hundred acres, or approximately 1% of the area shown.
+The area of study shown on the project map will be shrink-wrapped around the project design; it is anticipated that project infrastructure will occupy a few hundred acres, or less than 5% of the area shown.
 Given the minimal footprint associated with wind energy projects, grazing is a compatible land use that may continue throughout project operations.
 The temporary disturbance areas will be restored after construction, and the permanent areas will be restored at the end of the project’s operational life of approximately 35 years.

 Yes.
 Wind energy is a low-cost resource that is competitive with conventional energy sources.1 The cost of wind energy has declined by 40% over the last decade,2 and with improved technology and U.S.-based manufacturing, wind energy is “cost competitive with other energy sources and the cheapest source of new electricity in many most markets.”3